Ghali (rapper): Career

 On 28 September 2018, "Habibi" was announced as part of the FIFA 19 soundtrack.

 On 15 March 2019 it was he released the single "I Love You", becoming the rapper's ninth top 10 hit, and on 21 June 2019 two singles were released simultaneously, "Turbococco" and "Hasta la vista", which entered into the top 50.
 Ghali also participated in the second album by rapper Rkomi, Dove gli occhi non arrivano, on the track "Boogie Nights" and two international remixes of "Vossi Bop" by Stormzy and "Antisocial" with Ed Sheeran and Travis Scott.

 On 11 November 2019, he released his tenth top 10 single, "Flashback", the first single from his upcoming second studio album.
 After the number one collaboration "Boogieman" with rapper Salmo, Ghali published the album DNA, featuring more hip hop and pop music rather than trap sounds, which became his first number one album and received the gold certification.
 With the album he released the topper single "Good Times".

 In his second studio album, on the track "Vossi Bop (Remix)" featuring Stormzy, Ghali references Italian Interior Minister and leader of the right-wing political party Lega, Matteo Salvini, with the lyrics, "Salvini says that those who arrived by raft can't stay .it but must stay .com".
 Ghali characterized Salvini as a fascist, stating, "As an artist, my primary role isn't political, but my music reflects my personal experiences.
 Rap, which has its roots in social critique, provided the appropriate platform to address the exploitation of fear to create division.
 Like Stormzy addressing issues in the UK, I felt it was important to voice my opposition to Salvini's views."

 In June 2021, Ghali released the single "Chiagne ancora" featuring Liberato and J Lord.

 Ghali competed in the Sanremo Music Festival 2024 with the song "Casa mia".

-Ghali has been recognized for his role in representing Italy's multicultural youth.
-In 2024, the cultural platform Casawi referred to him as “the voice of multicultural Italy,” noting his influence across North African and European communities.
+He performed at the 2026 Winter Olympics opening ceremony, held in Milan's San Siro stadium.
+Ghali was tasked with speaking about peace and recited the poem Promemoria (Memorandum) by Italian poet and children's author Gianni Rodari.
+The lines included: “There are things you must never do, not by day nor by night, not by sea nor by shore: for example, war.”

 Personal life

-Ghali is muslim and was born to Tunisian parents.
+Ghali is Muslim and was born to Tunisian parents.
 His father was sent to prison when he was a child and his mother raised him on her own.
 His mother fell ill with cancer at age 38 and then recovered.
 She is also his personal assistant, as of 2019.

 Ghali's passion for rap and songwriting made him often misunderstood by his schoolmates: he said he was often bullied, but this experience strengthened him and pushed him to fight more and more.

-There is no publicly known relationships before 2019 for Ghali.

-He dated Italian model Mariacarla Boscono for a year in 2019.

-From 2020 to 2023 he had a relationship with fashion designer Camilla Venturini, co-founder of the brand MEDEA.